awwright/uri-template-router/README.md

 ### Characters are preferred over expressions

 The matching processor will only return a single, best match.
-If there's multiple matching templates, the processor evaluates the URI left to right, preferring templates that match character literals over expressions, and then in the order the templates were defined.
+If there's multiple matching templates, the processor evaluates the URI left to right, preferring to match templates in the following order:

+0. Matching a literal character
+0. Matching an expression prefix
+0. Matching an expression body
+0. Matching a repeat of an expression (marked with the explode modifier)

 For example, given the URI <`.../foo.html`>, the following templates would be preferred in the given order: